Shyam-Gi/Shyam-Gi/README.md

 - 👋 Hi, I’m @Shyam-Gi
 - 👀 I’m interested in signal processing, music, ML, and data science
-- 🌱 I’m currently learning signal processing
+- 🌱 I’m currently learning deep learning and nlp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any sort of data science project
-- 📫 How to reach me ...

 <!---
 Shyam-Gi/Shyam-Gi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.